timyc/A4/README.md

 */20
 - 2/2 The ability to log overnight sleep
-- */2 The ability to log sleepiness during the day
+- 2/2 The ability to log sleepiness during the day
-- */2 The ability to view these two categories of logged data
+- 2/2 The ability to view these two categories of logged data
-- */4 Either using a native device resource or backing up logged data
+- 4/4 Either using a native device resource or backing up logged data
 - */4 Following good principles of mobile design
 - */4 Creating a compelling app
 - */2 A readme and demo video which explains how these features were implemented and their design rationale

 2. How long, in hours, did it take you to complete this assignment?

+    10 hours.

 3. What online resources did you consult when completing this assignment? (list specific URLs)